Friendship Ark Homes is led by a volunteer Board of Directors with many years of experience in business, law, human services, religion, and education.

 Jon Sargent, President, Todd & Sargent, Ames, Iowa.
 Jon grew up in Ames and attended the University of Iowa, graduating in 2005 with a Finance major and a Classics minor.
 After spending 5 years in the finance world in Chicago and getting his MBA from the University of Chicago, Jon moved back to Ames in 2010 to start at Todd & Sargent, an engineering and construction company founded by his grandfather Warren Sargent in 1958.
 Todd & Sargent serves the industrial agriculture markets, designing and building feed mills, flour mills, pet food plants, grain elevators, and other bulk material storage and handling facilities.

-Kyle Briese, CPA, Academic Fiscal Officer, Iowa State University, College of Human Sciences, Ames, Iowa.
-Kyle previously worked for Mary Greeley Medical Center, most recently as Executive Director of Home Care/Hospice and Local Public Health.
-He has over 10 years of experience in healthcare and non-profit financial management.
-Kyle currently serves on the Ames Public Library Board of Trustees, Story County Human Services Council (co-chair), Story County Quality of Life Alliance, as well as helping lead the Upward youth sports program at Christ Community Church (where he is also a member).
+Kyle Briese, CPA, Director of Finance/Decision Support, The Iowa Clinic, Des Moines, Iowa.
+Kyle previously worked for Iowa State University, as well as Mary Greeley Medical Center, in various leadership and finance roles.
+He has over 15 years of experience in healthcare and non-profit financial management.
+Kyle has served on the Ames Public Library Board of Trustees, the Story County Human Services Council (co-chair) and the Story County Quality of Life Alliance.
+Kyle continues to help lead the Upward youth sports program at Christ Community Church (where he is also a member).
 Kyle earned a B.S. in Accounting from Iowa State University, and an M.S. in Analytics from Texas A&M University.
-He lives with his wife and 4 kids in the Campustown neighborhood.
+He lives with his wife and four kids in the Campustown neighborhood.

 Nicole Rasmussen, Vice President and Marketing Director, Ames National Corporation (a multi-bank holding company), Ames, Iowa.
 Nicole's main responsibilities at Ames National Corporation include overseeing marketing and public relations efforts for the company as well as assisting each bank with strategic marketing planning and implementation.
 She graduated from Iowa State University in 1997 with a Bachelor of Science degree in Marketing.
 Nicole is a 2002 graduate of the ABA School of Bank Marketing in Colorado and completed Graduate School of Banking in 2014.
 She currently serves as an ISU Alumni Association board associate, as a committee member for United Way of Story County Women with Initiative and is a member of St. Paul Lutheran Church in Ames.
 She is a past president of the Young Professionals of Ames, a past member of Ames Chamber of Commerce board and was recognized by Young Professionals of Ames with a “4 under 40” leadership award in 2007.